Deep

 ·

-theories, methods and algorithms used within cognitive computing services with
+on major theories, methods and algorithms used within cognitive computing

 ·

-reasonable amount of mathematics) introduction to Deep Learning (including
+amount of mathematics) introduction to Deep Learning (including variations of

 ·